Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Premium Tax Credit (PTC)

-Premium Tax Credits (PTC) also called Advanced Premium Tax Credits (APTC) can be distributed monthly or when you file your taxes.
-Most customers receive APTC and it is sent directly to the insurance company from the federal government.
-To qualify for an APTC, you:
+Premium Tax Credits (PTCs), also called Advance Premium Tax Credits (APTCs), can be distributed monthly or when you file your federal income taxes.
+When used in advance, PTCs can help lower your monthly payments (premiums) when you enroll through Access Health CT.
+Most Access Health CT customers receive APTCs that are sent directly to the insurance company from the federal government.
+To qualify for APTCs, you:

 • Cannot be eligible for other affordable healthcare coverage through your employer or a government program, such as Medicaid